Contributing to pyEQL¶

 tox -e docs

-and use Python’s built-in web server for a preview in your web browser (http://localhost:8000
+then use Python’s built-in web server for a preview in your web browser

 python3 -m http.server --directory 'docs/_build/html'